 This is a follow up story for Mommy On Purpose.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Mommy On Purpose is a mom blog geared towards helping moms navigate the new-mom life.

 When I saw the true potential for earning an income with my blog, I realized that moms all over the world could make an income online - and be free to stay home with their children.

 My mission now is to help moms monetize and grow traffic to their websites so that any mother who wants to be home with kids can be!

 I specialize in Pinterest traffic, teaching bloggers how to generate traffic with my course Pinteresting Strategies, and saving them time on pin creating with my pin templates subscription (learn more here).